 This is what happened to the Ephesians.
 So, God inspired Paul to write and tell them, “You were taught, with regard to your former way of life, to put off our old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness” (Ephesians 4:22-24).

 In order to have victory over our hang-ups, we not only need Jesus Christ as Savior, but also as our Lord — the One we follow faithfully and obediently by faith in his perfect provision.

 Psychologists tell us that it’s almost impossible for people to control their physiological reaction at the moment something happens.
 We're only able to control our reactions when we set our minds in advance as to what we’ll do and say in certain situations that may come up.
 If we’ve been convicted of a certain sin or shortcoming in our lives and have turned from it, then we will set our minds to react in a godly way.

 The Bible advises us not to hold grudges or judge others, but to forgive and love people, to think about things that are good; for our thoughts determine our actions.
 Christ taught that sin is conceived in the mind before it becomes an action (Matthew 5:21-28).
 Bitter, lustful, selfish, covetous, angry, unkind, jealous, hostile, and prideful thoughts will produce like fruit.

 Our hearts retain a great deal of ego in them even after we come to the Lord.
-If we surrender to Him, He will fill us with His Spirit, who in turn will give victory in all areas of our lives.
+If we surrender fully to him, he fills us with his Spirit, who in turn gives us victory in all areas of our lives as we trust him to do so.
 That is Christ’s joyful abundant life.
 Christ came to set us free!